The Clear Edge

 These are real breaking points.
 Fix them.

-Mistake 3: Building infrastructure before validating the business model.
+Mistake 3: Building infrastructure before validating the business model

-You have 3 clients and $8K monthly revenue.
-Don’t build CRM, automation, or dashboards.
-You don’t know if this business model works.
+• Reality: You don’t know if this business model works.
 You might pivot in 2 months.
-All that infrastructure becomes waste.

-Validate first (get to $30K+ with proven model).
+Validate first.
 Then build infrastructure.

 Here’s how to implement the Simplicity Protocol and avoid the over-complexity trap.